avaneev/prvhash/README.md

 ## PRVHASH Cryptanalysis Basics ##

-When the internal momentary state of PRVHASH is known, its reversal poses a serious computational problem since the message that enters the system becomes indistinguishable from system's own random state.
-Moreover, each reversal round's complexity increases exponentially, depending on the used PRVHASH parallelism (the `lcg - ~lcg` instruction assures this: it naturally reduces bit size of `lcg` by 1 and thus induces uncertainty about system's state).

 When the system state is not known, when PRVHASH acts as a black-box, one has to consider core hash function's statistical properties.
 All internal variables - `Seed`, `lcg`, and `Hash` - are random: they are uncorrelated to